yo-sarawut/e-Library/Programming/e-Book&Tutorials.md

 **Release Date:**  November 2016
 **Pages:**  541

 For many researchers, Python is a first-class tool mainly because of its libraries for storing, manipulating, and gaining insight from data.
-Several resources exist for individual pieces of this data science stack, but only with the Python Data Science Handbook do you get them all—IPython, NumPy, Pandas, Matplotlib, Scikit-Learn, and other related tools.
+Several resources exist for individual pieces of this data science stack, but only with the Python Data Science Handbook do you get them all— [**IPython, NumPy, Pandas, Matplotlib, Scikit-Learn**]() , and other related tools.

 ## Python for Data Analysis